INCOHESIONS/sky-engine/README.md

 app.mainloop()
 ```

+Yet another way of handling user input is using `Keybinding`s.
+Their constructor provides exact control over the binding, accepting multiple keys with possibly differing activation `State`s to allow for complex key combinations.
+A simpler way of adding keybindings, however, is using the `Keybinding.make` method, that simply takes a key and an action as arguments. `add_keybindings` is a method that uses `kwargs` to create a mapping of key to action, simplifying the process further.

-This README covers most of the engine's main features, but one may dig through the source code and extra examples to learn more.
+> This README covers most of the engine's main features, but one may dig through the source code and extra examples to learn more.
 Do note that this project is in heavy active development and breaking changes occur constantly, so don't use it for anything serious.